SAP-archive/wordpress-kaleidoscope/README.md

 ### Wordpress configuration

 Once wordpress is installed, access the backend http://hostname/wp-admin and go to the plugins page.
 Make sure the plugins listed below are installed.
-You will need a license for Advanced Custom Fields Pro.
+You will need to purchase a license for Advanced Custom Fields Pro.

 ![screenshot](installation/plugins.png)

 When ACF pro is installed, use file ["acf-export-xxxx-xx-xx.json"](installation/acf-export-2017-09-15.json) to upload and import the field descriptions.

+Using the Custom Post Type UI plugin, you will need to create a new post type "portfolio".
+This can be done in the wordpress backend under CPT UI -> Add new post type.
+When this has been successfully created, a new entry "Portfolio" in the navigation bar shows up, where you can now start to enter project data.

 ### Installation of Kaleidoscope theme